 If you install the open source DD-WRT, you can run a paid WiFi Hotspot portal.
 Set your own rates, never worry about payment processing (they handle everything), then just collect your check if someone has used your hotspot – you’ll get 75% of the money paid.
 Remember, you’ll need to live in a big city for this to be viable with lots of potential customers.
 I’ll look at this option more at a later date to show you exactly how you can set one up if you’re interested.

 So your WiFi is feeling a little sluggish?
 The truth is that someone probably isn’t stealing your WiFi.
-More likely your computer is running slowly, or your router needs rebooting, or letting loved ones use your network is causing you trouble.
+More likely your computer is running slowly, your router needs rebooting, or letting loved ones use your network is causing you trouble.
 You could also try boosting the WiFi signal with a WiFi booster or extender.

 Oh, and let us know in the comments if you’ve found people stealing your WiFi before, or have any amusing WiFi stories to tell.